monambike/kwijisho-discord-bot/docs/articles/commands/theme/default.md

 # Default

 This command will change all channels' emojis to Default theme.
 It will also give you a suggestion for changing the server name and image.
-You can execute this command by typing `!themeReset`:
+You can execute this command by typing the prefix command `!themeReset` or the slash command `/theme-reset`:

 ![296623010-2bc401bd-13a8-405e-bbcb-b1194d755cec](https://github.com/monambike/kwijisho-discord-bot/assets/35270174/e2df17fa-0475-4a29-85c2-653bd16be418)